Praqma/GodotDevOps/docs/BlogPost.md

 ### Getting started <a name="getting-started"/>

-- How to get started creaing a game dev project
-  - Creating repo
-  - Inviting collaborators

 Before we can begin we need to set up our project repository on GitHub.
 This is necessary when collaborating with other developers, something you will likely encounter at some point working with games.

 If you are a solo dev you might be tempted to skip this point.
 Don't.
 Putting your project on GitHub has a lot of benefits.
 You decouple your project from your machine in favor of access on any machine.
 Your entire project history is saved on their servers for you to look at whenever you need.
 A lot of the practices we'll discuss expect the project to be on GitHub.